Being a member has its perks

 Q: Where do my union dues go?

 A: Employees’ union dues go to building and maintaining a strong union.
 Local 1059 is a non-profit organization.
-Its biggest expenditures go towards representning its membership, including Business Representative, grievance settlement, organizing and administrative costs, which all contribute to ensuring that collective agreements are negotiated and enforced professionally.
+Its biggest expenditures go towards representning its membership, including Business Representatives, grievance settlement, organizing and administrative costs, which all contribute to ensuring that collective agreements are negotiated and enforced professionally.
 Local 1059 also invests in up-to-date skills and safety training courses for members to ensure they remain employable.

 Q: When will I receive higher wages, health coverage, pension, and other rewards and benefits provided by the union?